 Library faculty provide one-on-one instruction at the Reference Desk and teach information-gathering skills through the library's various user-education programs.
 These include tours, small group orientation, course-related/course-integrated library instruction, and two liberal arts courses on methods of research.
 The Library's three credit course (LRC 102) is an in-depth exploration of research methods and information sources enabling students not only to find information, but more importantly, to critically evaluate and select what they need from the vast array of materials at their disposal.
 The Library's one credit course (LRC103) addresses web searching and the critical evaluation of web resources.

 All members of the LaGuardia community are encouraged to use the Library's services.
 The validated, bar-coded LaGuardia ID serves as a library card for LaGuardia's Library and other CUNY libraries.
 The library is open each day of the week except designated holidays during the academic year.
 Library hours are posted each month at the entrance door and on its website.
 For additional information, please call the circulation desk at (718) 482-5426 or visit the Library's website: www.lagcc.cuny.edu/ library.

-The Office for Disabled Students Programs: M102, Shenker Hall
+Office for Students with Disabilities: M102

-The Office For Disabled Student Programs provides specialized services for disabled students.
+The Office for Students with Disabilities provides specialized services for disabled students.
 Under Section 504 of the Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, LaGuardia Community College has an implicit responsibility to ensure that students with disabilities have equal access to its programs and services, and that the rights of students with disabilities are not denied.
 OSD provides advocacy to ensure access to all college programs and facilities and facilitates the transition to college life for student with disabilities.
 Students can be assessed for learning disabilities without charge.
 All students are required to register with supporting documentation.

 Appropriate accommodations and services are determined and may include academic, career and personal counseling, academic advisement and registration and other support services such as readers, note takers, tutors and proctoring of exams for students.
 Students with a disability should self-identify subsequently with our office in order to take advantage of these services.
 If you are a student with a disability requiring an accommodation to gain access to a program or service or feel that your rights as a student with a disability are being denied, please call (718) 482-5279.
 Counselors are available to assist all students with their needs.
-All information is treated confidentially.
+The Office is open Mondays - Thursdays until 8:00 p.m. and Fridays until 5:00 p.m.